-Mayor of London, Sadiq Khan, has created a new taskforce to help increase infrastructure for electric vehicles (EVs) in London.
+In 2018, Mayor of London Sadiq Khan, created a new taskforce to help increase infrastructure for electric vehicles (EVs) in London.
 The EV Taskforce, the first of its kind in the UK, will make it easier for Londoners to switch from diesel to electric vehicles.
 The result will be cleaner air for everyone.
 It will also help with the Mayor’s aims for London to become a zero carbon city with its entire transport system zero emission by 2050.

 Electric Vehicle Infrastructure

 Rapid charge points are essential to support Londoners and businesses to make the switch from diesel to electric.
 They allow high mileage users, such as taxi drivers, freight and fleet operators, to quickly charge their electric vehicle.

 Unlike standard charge points that can take 7-8 hours for a full charge, rapid charge points can charge an electric vehicle in 20-30 minutes.